awsdocs/amazon-s3-userguide/doc_source/acl-overview.md

 The following table lists the set of permissions that Amazon S3 supports in an ACL\.
 The set of ACL permissions is the same for an object ACL and a bucket ACL\.
 However, depending on the context \(bucket ACL or object ACL\), these ACL permissions grant permissions for specific buckets or object operations\.
 The table lists the permissions and describes what they mean in the context of objects and buckets\.

+For more information about ACL permissions in the Amazon S3 console, see [Configuring ACLs](managing-acls.md)\.

 **ACL permissions**